galvao-lab/README/README.md

 You may pretty much do whatever you want with them as long as you give me the proper credit (see about the license below).

-Please enjoy and happy coding! :simple_smile:
+Please enjoy and happy coding!

 ## License